🥳 Supermanagers episode 100 featuring David Sacks is now LIVE! 🔥

 1 Sprint goals

-The first few minutes of every sprint review meeting is spent evaluating the goals that were set for the last sprint as a reminder of what your team hoped to accomplish, before reviewing the work that was done.
-Often these goals were established based on a user story or ticket, and usually address a development challenge or user need.
+The first few minutes of every sprint review meeting are spent evaluating the goals that were set for the last sprint as a reminder of what your team hoped to accomplish before reviewing the work that was done.
+Often these goals were established based on a user story or ticket and usually address a development challenge or user need.

 Sprint review meetings are better in Fellow